Rexjurgoran/edu-ray-tracing/README.md

 # Ray Tracing using Rust

-In this project I am building ray tracing in Rust by following a turtorial series.
+In this project I am building ray tracing in Rust by following the “Ray Tracing in One Weekend Series” by Peter Shirley, Trevor David Black and Steve Hollasch.

 ## Ray Tracing in One Weekend

-First I adapted the [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) project using Rust.
+First I adapted the [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html) project using Rust.
 This yielded this final render as result.

 <p align="center">
 	<img src="misc/FinalRender.png" width="1200" alt="Final Render">